menu icon

 ❤️ Why you'll love this recipe

-• Quick - While a traditional pie has to bake up to an hour, and needs to rest at least 2 hours before slicing, you can assemble, bake and be eating this Pear Frangipane Galette in less than half the time!
+• Quick - While a traditional pie has to bake up to an hour, and needs to rest at least 2 hours before slicing, you can assemble, bake and be eating this Pear Galette in less than half the time!

 • Easy - With only a single crust that folds up to hug the fruit and frangipane filling, a galette is simple and delicious.